 No matter if your team is only working remotely out of necessity and will return to the office at the first opportune moment, or if you’ve seen the light and understand that remote working is the future, if you’re managing a remote team, it’s vital that you do what you can to protect your workers from burnout.

-Because not only can it stop employees from carrying out their duties as normal and needing to take a break to recuperate, but because burnout may even result in them quitting their role altogether, as they’re unable to cope with the burden of burnout.
+Because not only can it stop employees from carrying out their duties as normal and needing to take a break to recuperate, but because burnout may even result in them having a mental breakdown and quitting their role altogether, as they’re unable to cope with the burden of burnout.

 Here are my five top tips for how to avoid burnout when working remotely.

 How to avoid burnout tip #1: Lean on technology for support